 Obtaining FedRAMP authorization is an extremely complicated process, primarily because it can involve major changes to internal security procedures.
 In many cases, this isn’t just a one-time effort.
 Recurring audits mean that security managers will have to prove compliance going forward to keep their FedRAMP authorization.

 DNS Security is one of those many internal security procedures that tends to sit on the back burner until FedRAMP makes it an immediate necessity.
 Everyone knows that it’s a good idea, and it’s a line item for compliance standards like NIST 800-53 and the SANS CIS framework.
 But until the Federal government won’t buy your product until DNSSEC is implemented, it can be difficult to create a link to the company’s bottom line.

-For many companies, FedRAMP is that critical requirement for federal agencies that leads to a conversation around securing the domain name system (DNS).
+For many companies, FedRAMP can be that critical requirement for federal agencies that leads to a conversation around securing the domain name system (DNS).
 Implementing DNSSEC is a requirement contained in section 4.1 of the FedRAMP Readiness Assessment Report (RAR) – the one used by third party assessment organizations (3PAOs) to create the “to-do” list for FedRAMP authorization.

 Deploying FedRAMP-compliant DNSSEC

 The relative ease or difficulty of implementing DNSSEC depends greatly on how DNS, DHCP, and IPAM (DDI) are managed on your network.
 If you have a decentralized architecture which runs on Microsoft or BIND, implementing DNSSEC means reconfiguring all of your servers one-by-one – an extremely time-consuming, resource intensive, and painful process.
 Maintaining those DNSSEC configurations over time in a decentralized environment can be just as annoying – it’s just another thing you have to think about when a new server is added to the network.
 (For more details, check out this post about how DNSSEC works.)